 (2) The personal data is used solely for personalising the Newsletter.
 This data is also deleted in its entirety when you unsubscribe.

 (3) You can unsubscribe from the Newsletter at any time.
-To unsubscribe, you can click on the link provided in each Newsletter e-mail, send an e-mail to email@example.com or send notification to the contact data set out in the Imprint.
+To unsubscribe, you can click on the link provided in each Newsletter email, send an email to email@example.com or send notification to the contact details set out in the Imprint.
 The data you enter will not be passed on to third parties.

 (4) Please note that, when we send out the Newsletter, we evaluate your user behaviour.
-For this evaluation, the e-mails we send out contain so-called web-beacons, which are also known as tracking pixels.
+For this evaluation, the emails we send out contain so-called web-beacons, which are also known as tracking pixels.
 These are single-pixel image files that link to our website and enable us to analyse user behaviour.
-This is done by capturing the data set out in §4 and using web-beacons that are allocated to your e-mail address and associated with a unique ID.
+This is done by capturing the data set out in Paragraph (4) and using web-beacons that are allocated to your email address and associated with a unique ID.
 Using the data obtained in this way, we compile a user profile so that we can provide you with a Newsletter tailored to your interests.
-We record the time you read our Newsletter and the links you click in it and, from this, derive your personal interests, We link this data to your actions on our website.
-You can object to this tracking at any time by clicking on the separate link provided in each e-mail or notifying us via the contact channels set out in Paragraph (3).
-Tracking of this type is also not possible if you have deactivated the display of pictures as the default in your e-mail program.
+We record the time at which you read our Newsletter and the links you click on in it and, from this, derive your personal interests.
+We link this data to your actions on our website.
+You can object to this tracking at any time by clicking on the separate link provided in each email or by notifying us via the contact channels set out in Paragraph (3).
+Tracking of this type is also not possible if you have deactivated the display of pictures as the default in your email program.
 In this case, however, the Newsletter will not be displayed in full and you may not be able to use all the functions.
-If you have the pictures displayed manually, the above-mentioned tracking function will be switched on.
+If you have displayed the pictures displayed, the above-mentioned tracking function will be switched on.